rhalbersma/xstd/doc/Dxxxx.md

 This proposal follows the existing practice established in [WG21/N3642](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3642.pdf) with respect to the `constexpr` (present) and `noexcept` (absent) specifiers, as well as the usage of an appropriately named `inline namespace std::literals::support_literals`.

+One might argue that the Example 1 does not apply to the Standard Containers because the type of `c.size()` is `c::size_type` which is not guaranteed to be equal to `size_t`.
+Fully generic code would indeed need `decltype(c.size())` as a type specifier.
+In non-generic code, however, `c.size()` can usually be relied on to be of type `size_t`, unless one is either using a container with exotic iterators or pointers, or using a user-defined allocator.

 An alternative resolution to the indexed-based `for` statement discussed in Example 1 might be a range-based `for` statement with a library function `sequence` that performs type deduction on its upper-bound:

     for (auto i : sequence(0, a.size())) { ... } // i initialized with decltype(a.size()){0}

 An alternative resolution for the deduced return type for `std::accumulate` discussed in Examples 2 and 3 might be an overloaded function template that has return type `std::iterator_traits<InputIterator>::value_type`, and that value-initializes its return value:

     auto sum = accumulate(a.begin(), a.end());   // summation initialized with decltype(*a.begin()){}

-Regardless of the merits of such alternative library proposals (and the latter one only works with `0` as the initializer), we consider these outside the scope of the current proposal and deem the proposed user-defined literals useful in their own rights.
+Regardless of the merits of such alternative library proposals (and the latter only works with `0` as the initializer), we consider these outside the scope of the current proposal and deem the proposed user-defined literals useful in their own right.

 The consequences of adopting the proposed literal suffixes into the Standard are:

-  - both novices and occasional programmers, as well as expericenced library implementors, can use left-to-right `auto` variable initializations with `size_t` and `ptrdiff_t` literals, without having to define their own literal suffixes with leading underscores `_z` and `_t` (or any of the mentioned alternatives) in order to do so;
+  - both novices and occasional programmers, as well as experienced library implementors, can use left-to-right `auto` variable initializations with `size_t` and `ptrdiff_t` literals, without having to define their own literal suffixes with leading underscores `_z` and `_t` (or any of the mentioned alternatives) in order to do so;
   - other existing or future Standard Library types are prevented from adopting the same literal suffixes, unless they use overloads of the corresponding `operator""` that take arguments other than `unsigned long long`.

 There are no decisions left up to implementers, because the suggested wording below fully specifies the proposed functionality.
 We are not aware of similar libraries in use.
 There is a [reference implementation](https://bitbucket.org/rhalbersma/xstd/src/42782b8056160340ae9710b993a407fdf6136cc2/include/xstd/cstddef.hpp?at=default) and small [test suite](https://bitbucket.org/rhalbersma/xstd/src/42782b8056160340ae9710b993a407fdf6136cc2/test/src/cstddef.cpp?at=default) available for inspection.
 Note that the reference implementation uses `namespace xstd` and underscored suffixes `_t` and `_z` because the tested compiler `clang` will enforce the restriction from `[lex.ext]/10` that a program containing a user-defined suffix without an underscore is ill-formed, no diagnostic required.